-The Plan was adopted by the Board of Directors of the Corporation in January, 1993 and approved by the stockholders in November, 1993.
-The shareholders approved an amendment to the Plan to increase the number of shares available for issuance under the Plan from 250,000 to 500,000 shares effective December 28, 1995.
-The Plan permits the granting of awards to employees of the Corporation and its subsidiaries in the form of stock options of the Corporation's common stock.
-Stock options granted under the Plan may be Incentive Options meeting the requirements of Section 422 of the Code, or Non-qualified Options which do not meet the requirements of Section 422.
+The International Assets Holding Corporation Stock Option Plan (the "Plan") was adopted by the Board of Directors of the Corporation in January, 1993 and approved by the stockholders in November, 1993.
+On February 15, 1996 the shareholders approved an amendment to the Plan to increase the number of shares available for issuance under the Plan from 250,000 to 500,000 shares effective December 28, 1995.
+On February 16, 1999 the shareholders approved an amendment to the Plan to increase the number of shares available for issuance under the Plan from 500,000 to 700,000 shares.